 2) Pink branding for catchy flyers

 Consumers are becoming more and more immune to ads.
-Even for flyers mailed directly to target consumers, hardly 5% consumers glance at them immediately.
 So, if you do choose flyers and leaflets for local ads, the effectiveness depends a lot on the colors you use and the overall graphic design.

 For such print-based marketing materials that are hard to grab customer attention with, you will find a vibrant color like pink to be a great choice.
 Green, blue and black are quite common in flyers but not pink.
 So when yours uses pink correctly, it is sure to make heads turn.

 You have to be extra cautious about the colors you choose for outdoor advertising.
 While red is perhaps the first color that comes to mind while depicting love, a huge red billboard by the road might look like a warning sign.
 Pink might be a better choice in such cases.